-1. Attendance
+1. Class Attendance

-The purpose of the instructional time is to highlight primary concepts of the research process and to develop the student's ability to understand and critique published research through discussion of critiques.
-Essential concepts related to nursing research will be discussed and your knowledge of statistics will be applied to the research being discussed.

-Additionally, students will have the opportunity to discuss critiques of selected articles to assist in understanding the concepts.
+The purpose of the class time is to highlight primary concepts of the research process and to develop the student's ability to understand and critique published research through discussion of critiques.
+In class, essential concepts related to nursing research will be discussed and your knowledge of statistics will be applied to the research being discussed.
+Additionally, students will have the opportunity to discuss group critiques of selected articles to assist in understanding the concepts.